open-formulieren/open-forms/docs/developers/csp.rst

   ``<script>`` or ``<style>`` tags added by malicious content editors do not receive the nonce, and continue being blocked by the CSP of the page.

-* Extracted styles are copmiled as CSS rules, targetting elements via their HTML ID.
+* Extracted styles are compiled as CSS rules, targeting elements via their HTML ID.
 The generated ID is based on the value of the nonce and a unique, implementation-specific suffix for every node.
 This makes it near impossible that an ID will collide with statically defined CSS rules, effectively scoping the CSS only to the WYSIWYG content.